+That comoder

 Code Title Hours

 Business Electives 3

-NOTE: Business electives are any courses with the
+NOTE: Business electives are any courses with the BUS.
+ENTR.
+ECON or MKT prefix.

 ACCT 121 Accounting I 3

 ENGL 121 Composition I 3

-Prerequisite: ENGL 106 or appropriate placement
+Prerequisite: ENGL 106 or appropriate placement test score or EAP 113 and EAP 117

 ACCT 131 Federal Income Taxes I 3

 MATH 120 Business Mathematics 3

-Prerequisite: MATH 111 with a grade of "C" or higher or appropriate score on the math assessment test or appropriate score on the math assessment test
+Prerequisite: MATH 111 with a grade of "C" or higher or

 OR

 MATH 171 College Algebra or higher 3

-Prerequisite: MATH 116 with a grade of "C" or higher or MATH 131 with a grade of "C" or higher or MATH 134 with a grade of "C" or higher or appropriate score on the math assessment test
+Prerequisite: MATH 116 with a grade of "C" or higher or MATH 131 with a grade of "C" or higher or MATH 134 with a grade of "C" or higher or appropriate score on the math placement test

-BOT 101 Computerized Keyboarding 1
+BOT 101 Computerized Keyboarding

 Code Title Hours

 Business Electives 3

-NOTE: Business electives are any courses with the BUS, ENTR, ECON or MKT prefix.
+NOTE: Business electives are any courses with the BUS.
+ENTR.
+ECON or MKT prefix.

 ACCT 122 Accounting II 3

 Prerequisite: ACCT 121

 BUS 150 Business Communications 3

 Prerequisite: ENGL 121

 ACCT 135 Computerized Accounting Applications 3

 Prerequisite: ACCT 121 or ACCT 111

 BUS 225 Human Relations 3

 BOT 115 Electronic Calculators 1